Thermodynamics of quantum trajectories on a quantum computer

 \textit{Biased quantum trajectories.--- } Given that the ancillas are two-level systems, each quantum trajectory $\mathbf{k} = (k_1, \dots, k_N)$ is a sequence of zeros and ones.
-Such sequence can be interpreted as a microscopic configuration of a fictitious one-dimensional Ising spin system, whose probability of occurrence is $P(\mathbf{k})$.
-Our goal is to reweigh (or bias) this probability by using an ``energy"-function [see Fig.\,\ref{fig:fig1}(b)]
+Within a thermodynamic analogy (see also, e.g., Refs.~\cite{lecomte2007,touchette2009,Garrahan2009,Chetrite2013,Chetrite2015}), each of these sequences can be interpreted as a microscopic configuration (microstate) of a fictitious one-dimensional Ising spin system.
+The probability over these microstates is then given by $P(\mathbf{k})$.
+In the standard thermodynamic approach, $P(\mathbf{k})$ is assumed to be a flat probability \cite{touchette2009}.
+Here, however, the collision model provides, in general, a non-flat probability $P(\mathbf{k})$, which, however, does not spoil the thermodynamic analogy.
+Our goal is to reweigh (or bias) this probability by using an ``energy"-function [see Fig.~\ref{fig:fig1}(b)]

 defined in terms of the set of real coefficients $\left\{p_n, q_{nm}\right\}$.
-Within an analogy with the Ising model, the vector $\mathbf{p}=(p_1, \dots, p_N)$ encodes the interaction of the spin system with a (possibly inhomogeneous) external field, while the matrix $\mathbf{q}$, collecting all the terms $q_{nm}$, describes the two-spin interacting energy.
-The reweighting (or biasing) entails that the probability $P(\mathbf{k})$ acquires a factor $\mathrm{e}^{-s\mathcal{O}_{\mathbf{p}, \mathbf{q}}(\mathbf{k})}$.
-This is analogous to what is done in thermodynamics, where the microscopic probabilities of each configuration, here given by $P(\mathbf{k})$, are biased through the Gibbs weight to form the so-called (macroscopic) canonical ensemble.
-Within this thermodynamic analogy, the parameter $s$ in our biasing factor serves as an ``inverse temperature” \cite{Garrahan2009,Garrahan2010,Carollo2019}.
-The probability of the different quantum trajectories is then controlled by tuning the ``temperature", as well as the ``energy"-function, such that the outcome of the measurements tends to minimize $s\mathcal{O}_{\mathbf{p}, \mathbf{q}}(\mathbf{k})$.
-This allows to control properties of the quantum trajectories, such as the frequency of certain measurement outcomes and interestingly also their correlations.
-As we demonstrate below, it is actually possible to devise an appropriate system-ancilla interaction such that the reweighted ensemble becomes the physical ensemble of an actual collision-model dynamics, which can be implemented on a quantum computer.
+In analogy with the Ising model, the vector $\mathbf{p}=(p_1, \dots, p_N)$ encodes the interaction of the spin system with a (possibly inhomogeneous) external field, while the matrix $\mathbf{q}$, collecting all the terms $q_{nm}$, describes the two-spin interacting energy.
+The reweighting (or biasing) is formally achieved by introducing the {\it canonical} Gibbs probability $P(\mathbf{k},s)\propto \mathrm{e}^{-s\mathcal{O}_{\mathbf{p}, \mathbf{q}}(\mathbf{k})} P(\mathbf{k})$, in which $\mathrm{e}^{-s\mathcal{O}_{\mathbf{p}, \mathbf{q}}(\mathbf{k})}$ represents a Boltzmann weight.
+Within this thermodynamic construction, the parameter $s$ in the biasing factor serves as an ``inverse temperature” \cite{Garrahan2009,Garrahan2010,Carollo2019}.
+The probability of the different quantum trajectories is then modified on-demand by tuning the ``temperature", as well as the ``energy"-function, such that the outcome of the measurements tends to minimize $s\mathcal{O}_{\mathbf{p}, \mathbf{q}}(\mathbf{k})$.
+This allows to steer the properties of the quantum trajectories, such as the frequency of certain measurement outcomes and interestingly also their correlations.
+As we demonstrate below, it is possible to devise an appropriate system-ancilla interaction such that the so far artificially constructed reweighted ensemble $P(\mathbf{k},s)$ becomes the physical ensemble of a bona-fide collision-model dynamics, which can be implemented on a quantum computer.

 \textit{Non-interacting ``energy"-function.---} We first consider a simple ``energy"-function, which solely contains external fields, $\mathbf{p} = \left( p_1, \dots, p_N \right)$, i.e.,